A League Of Their Own Reboot, Black & Queer Women Athletes Step Up To Bat

 The series has expanded its representation of other minority groups too, examining the racism experienced by Black female players in 1940s America.
 While the first episode only shows a slither of her capabilities, interviews have confirmed Max – who is based on three real-life baseball stars, Toni Stone, Mamie Johnson and Connie Morgan – as a co-lead throughout the eight-episode run.
 This should give the show ample space to explore the barriers to Max's participation as well as her shining achievements.

-Injecting a new, talented cast and updated lens into the well-loved story, Amazon's A League Of Their Own steps away from its male coach-centred origins and shines a light on the heart of women's sport: the women themselves.
+Injecting a new, talented cast and updated lens into the well-loved story, Amazon Prime Video's A League Of Their Own steps away from its male coach-centred origins and shines a light on the heart of women's sport: the women themselves.
 We’ll wait to find out if there’s still "no crying in baseball" but we’re pretty sure this series is heading for a home run.

-A League Of Their Own begins streaming on Amazon Prime on 12th August